-We update this list multiple times per year based on price and menu changes (this post was last updated on April 6, 2017).
+We update this list multiple times per year based on price and menu changes.
 Menus do change often, and even though we try to keep this post current, we can’t always keep up.
 Please let us know in the comments if you think we missed something!
 Additionally, if value maximization is your concern, you should also make sure to get your “money’s worth” from Table Service meals (click here to see our tips for maximizing your table service dining at Walt Disney World).

 While most Counter Service combos are priced right around $13, actual prices vary from a low of around $10 to highs of $19.
-Note that the 2017 Disney Dining Plan eliminated the dessert from counter service meals, so the value of a counter service Dining Plan credit has actually decreased this year as compared to last.
+Note that the Disney Dining Plan eliminated the dessert from counter service meals last year, so the value of a counter service Dining Plan credit has actually decreased this year as compared to last.
 There are a few other things to take into account with our rankings and costs…

 This list calculated the most expensive meals by taking the highest combo and beverage available on the Dining Plan and adding them together.
 We did this as opposed to taking the median or mean since, if you’re truly concerned with saving as much money as possible, you’re going to be ordering more expensive menu items.
 We feel considering only the more expensive menu items is most helpful to Guests looking to maximize the Disney Dining Plan value, but your mileage may vary.